docker/labs/nodejs/porting/6_deploy_on_swarm.md

     driver: overlay
 ```

-There are several important updates here:
+There are several important updates here
-* usage of the lb-dns load balancer
+* usage of the lb-dns image for the load balancer service
-* constraints to choose the nodes on which each services will run (needed in our example to illustrate the DNS round robin)
+* constraints to choose the nodes on which each service will run (needed in our example to illustrate the DNS round robin)
-* creation of a new user defined overlay network to enable each container to communicate with each other through their name
+* creation of a new user-defined overlay network to enable each container to communicate with each other through their name
-* definition of network used by each container
+* for each service, definition of the network used
 * definition of network alias for the **app** service (crucial item as this is the one that will enable nginx to proxy requests)

 ## Deployment and scaling of the application

 In order to run the application in this Swarm, we will issue the following commands
-* switch to the swarm master contexte ```eval $(docker-machine env --swarm demo0)```
+* switch to the swarm master context ```eval $(docker-machine env --swarm demo0)```
 * run the new compose file ```docker-compose up```
 * increase the number of **app** service instances ```docker-compose scale app=5```